Navigation

 Scientific research suggests that superior learning takes place when classroom experiences are enjoyable and relevant.
 At Fairmeadows Primary, we seek innovative and ways to ensure learning is memorable.
 The use enrichment (inside and outside the school day) and real-life problems create accessible opportunities for all children to develop and apply their skills, knowledge and learning characteristics.

-We use Learning Powers and our Diamond rules to promote SMSC/British Values and positive attitudes to learning which reflect the values and skills needed to promote responsibility for learning and future success.
+We use Learning Powers and our Diamond rules to promote PSHE/British Values and positive attitudes to learning which reflect the values and skills needed to promote responsibility for learning and future success.
 Growth mind set is a key aspect of our learning culture; enabling pupils to identify and celebrate their strengths and areas for development, taking ownership of their learning and their whole development.
-In addition to the skills and knowledge, we promote our school’s learning Powers from Nursery to Y6; Enjoy Learning, Have A Go, Concentrate, Keep trying, Be Cooperative, Use Your Imagination, Be Curious and Keep Improving
+In addition to the skills and knowledge, we promote our school’s Learning Powers from Pre-School to Y6; Enjoy Learning, Have A Go, Concentrate, Keep Trying, Be Cooperative, Use Your Imagination, Be Curious and Keep Improving.

 Computing and technology matter, we have invested heavily in training and ICT resources to ensure the curriculum is interactive, fun and relevant to the technologically motivated pupils in our school.
 Music is a huge focus as we work hard to ensure that every pupil experience includes, being taught an instrument during their time at Fairmeadows and, where possible, more than one.